 Restoration of a naturally reproducing population of lake trout (Salvelinus namaycush) is the focus of a major international effort in Lake Ontario.
 Coordinated through the Lake Ontario Committee of the Great Lakes Fishery Commission, representatives from cooperating agencies (New York State Department of Environmental Conservation [NYSDEC], U.S. Geological Survey [USGS], U.S. Fish and Wildlife Service [USFWS], and Ontario Ministry of Natural Resources and Forestry [OMNRF]) developed the Joint Plan for Rehabilitation of Lake Trout in Lake Ontario (Schneider et al. 1983, 1997) which guided restoration efforts and evaluation through 2014.
 A revised document, A Management Strategy for the Restoration of Lake Trout in Lake Ontario, 2014 Update (Lantry et al. 2014), will guide future efforts.
-This report documents progress towards restoration by reporting on management plan targets and measures through 2018.
+This report documents progress towards restoration by reporting on management plan targets and measures through 2019.

-The Great Lakes Science Center (GLSC) is committed to complying with the Office of Management and Budget data release requirements and providing the public with high quality scientific data.
-The USGS research vessel data collected between 1958 and 2018 is publicly available from the GLSC website (http://doi.org/10.5066/F75M63X0).
-Please direct any immediate questions to our Information Technology Specialist, Scott Nelson, at snelson@usgs.gov.
+The data associated with this report have not received final approval by the U.S. Geological Survey (USGS) and are currently under review.
+The Great Lakes Science Center is committed to complying with the Office of Management and Budget data release requirements and providing the public with high quality scientific data.
+We plan to release all USGS research vessel data collected between 1958 and 2019 and make those publicly available.
+Please direct questions to our Information Technology Specialist, Scott Nelson, at snelson@usgs.gov.
 All USGS sampling and handling of fish during research are carried out in accordance with guidelines for the care and use of fishes by the American Fisheries Society (http://fisheries.org/docs/wp/Guidelines-for-Use-of-Fishes.pdf).
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.